VerginJenifer/mdp-representation/README.md

 To model the food delivery process as a Markov Decision Process (MDP) and analyze the states, actions, and rewards involved in completing the delivery efficiently.

 ## PROBLEM STATEMENT:
+An agent (delivery person) is assigned to deliver food from a restaurant to a customer.
+The goal is to complete the delivery quickly while minimizing delays and effort.
+The agent chooses actions such as picking up food, moving, or delivering based on the current state.

 ### Problem Description
 An agent (delivery person) is assigned to deliver food from a restaurant to a customer.
 The goal is to complete the delivery quickly while minimizing delays and effort.
 The agent chooses actions such as picking up food, moving, or delivering based on the current state.